openheartmind/WISDOM/documents/content_record.md

 This document is intended to collect written content created for the WISDOM project.
 Anything can be recorded here, for example conference proposals, pitches, website text, grant applications etc. Place newer contributions at the top.
 Just use three hashes to create a new title for the context (### Example title), and four hashes to create subheadings if required (#### Example subheading).
 You can link by highlighting the relevant text and pasting.

+## Max Impact with Jimi Grow
+### What's your personal bio?
+Dr Cooper Smout is a designer, researcher and lifelong student of human behaviour.
+Inspired by a Vipassana meditation retreat, he left a promising career in architecture to study Psychology and Neuroscience at the University of Queensland, winning prizes for both his Honours and PhD theses in the neural mechanisms of visual awareness.

+Cooper’s passion for good design found a counterpart in the scholarly publishing industry, igniting a new interest in Open Science and the problem of cultural change in academia.
+He founded the world’s first collective action platform for researchers (Free Our Knowledge) and spent several years campaigning for open and reproducible research practices, later drawing on these experiences to design a decentralized peer-review model with disruptive potential.
+Realising he could make faster progress outside of academia, he founded a citizen-science project (Open Heart + Mind) and prototyped by peer-reviewing contributions to community gatherings, before validating the model for use in academia by peer-reviewing contributions to Open Science conferences.

+Alongside these pursuits, Cooper enjoys playing games, snowboarding, rockclimbing, meditating, and dancing, and dreams of one day of belonging to a network of interconnected permaculture communities all coordinating their efforts to regenerate the planet.

+### Tell me a bit bout your company
+Open Heart + Mind (OHM) is a volunteer organisation dedicated to exploring radical models for society based on Open Science principles of sharing, transparency, fairness, equity, diversity and inclusion.
+Since co-founding in 2022, we’ve partnered with a registered arts charity and co-created a diverse range of community gatherings, using each opportunity to prototype a new model of collective valuation through open peer-review of contributions.
+Through this collaborative process, OHM has developed WISDOM, an open source meta-research framework that empowers communities to collectively value their own contributions in standard units, on dimensions reflecting their values, so that they can reward contributors quickly and fairly, share resources effectively and coordinate with aligned organisations.
+We’ve prototyped this model successfully in a range of communities spanning the arts, science and technology sectors and are now building an MVP to scale the model to diverse communities around the world.
+Our first use case will be back-valuing all of the recorded contributions to OHM since we founded, including a $50k donation, so that we can recognise contributors with reputation metrics and reward them with a fair share of any spare resources available to the community.
+In doing so, we aim to test the theory that this will create a self-reinforcing feedback loop, or ‘virtuous cycle’, which can be replicated in diverse communities and facilitate coordination between aligned organisations.

 ## Astera Residency application
 ### Describe the problem you expect your residency to focus on and your proposed solution or direction for identifying a solution.
 Aim for a level of explanation that a smart college freshman could understand.
 (3000 characters max)
 The open science movement faces two critical challenges: coordination and adoption.
 Despite shared goals, efforts remain fragmented and underutilized, limiting their collective impact.
 For example, at least 37 preprint review platforms compete for limited resources, while remaining underutilized compared to journals.
 Similarly, most open science communities operate in near-isolation.
 These fragmented efforts could be more effectively united under a common recognition framework, but no existing system can efficiently determine the relative value of diverse contribution types across different platforms and communities.